hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 - `type` is the name of this module
 - `desc` is some text for the humans
-- `bucketName` is the buckName you created
-- `endpoint` is the *Service Endpoint* from the *Endpoint* section in the Object Store dashboard
-- `apikey` is the API key from the service credentials
-- `serviceInstanceId` is the *resource_instance_id* from the service credentials

-> Note that each connection will have a new instance of the card store specified.
-If these resolve to the same backend store cards can be shared.
+> Please note: Each connection will have a new instance of the card store specified.
+If these resolve to the same backend store, cards can be shared.

-### Configuring a cloud wallet using an environment variable
+## Using an environment variable

 As this is using the `config` module specifying the details on the command line via environment variables can be achieved by setting an environment variable containing the same information as the configuration file.

 The following environment variable example uses the same format and data as the preceding configuration file.

 ```
-export NODE_CONFIG={"composer":{"wallet":{"type":"@ampretia/composer-wallet-ibmcos","desc":"Uses the IBM Cloud Object Store","options":{"bucketName":"alpha-metal","endpoint":"s3.eu-gb.objectstorage.softlayer.net","apikey":"0viPHOY7LbLNa9eLftrtHPpTjoGv6hbLD1QalRXikliJ","serviceInstanceId":"crn:v1:bluemix:public:cloud-object-storage:global:a/3ag0e9402tyfd5d29761c3e97696b71n:d6f74k03-6k4f-4a82-b165-697354o63903::"}}}}
+export NODE_CONFIG={"composer":{"wallet":{"type":"@ampretia/composer-wallet-redis","desc":"Uses  a local redis instance,"options":{}}}}
 ```

 Any application that is in this shell will use the cloud wallets.